 Why This Recipe Works

 Unsweetened coconut prevents these macaroons from tasting sickly sweet.
 And sweetened coconut contains more moisture than unsweetened coconut.
-I tried this recipe with sweetened coconut, and the macaroons melted and oozed from the bottom in the oven.
+I tried this recipe with sweetened coconut, but the macaroons melted and oozed from the bottom in the oven... yikes!

 The eggs are only whipped with sugar for a minute to become smooth.
 Some recipes call for whipping the egg whites to soft peaks to create meringue.
-However, this can result in dry macaroons.
-Plus whipping egg whites to soft peaks takes longer, and it can be a finicky process.
+However, I found that this can result in dry macaroons.
+Plus whipping egg whites to soft peaks takes longer, and I want my cookies like, 5 minutes ago.

 - Egg whites - Binds the coconut together, and keeps the texture light and moist.

-- Granulated sugar - Sweetens the macaroons and helps whip air into mixture with the egg whites.
+- Granulated sugar - Sweetens the macaroons and helps whip some air into mixture.

 - Vanilla extract - Enhances the flavors of the other ingredients; you could substitute other flavors like almond extract.

-- Unsweetened shredded coconut - I usually use Bob's Red Mill.
-Don't use sweetened shredded coconut, which will add too much moisture.
+- Unsweetened shredded coconut - I don't recommend swapping in sweetened shredded coconut, which will add too much moisture.

 - Bittersweet or dark chocolate - Optional to dip the baked macaroons into, for a rich flavor to compliment the sweet coconut flavor.

-1. Beat the egg whites, sugar, and vanilla on medium-high speed just until it forms a foamy mixture.
+1. Beat the egg whites, sugar & vanilla until it forms a foamy mixture.

-3. Scoop about 1½ tablespoons of the mixture into a dome onto a prepared baking sheet, spread out about 2 inches apart.
+3. Scoop about 1½ tablespoons of the mixture into a dome onto a baking sheet.

 7. Dip the bottom of each macaroon in the melted chocolate.